MaksymDoroshenkoDCI/CB/langgraph_docbot/README.md

 2. ✏️ Enter **project name** (optional)
 3. 🚀 Click **"Start Interview"**
 4. 💬 Answer questions about your system (multi-turn dialog)
+   - 🌍 **You can answer in ANY language** (English, Ukrainian, Russian, etc.)
+   - The system will understand and process your answers regardless of language
+   - Final documentation will be generated in English
 5. ✅ When all requirements collected, click **"Generate Documentation"**
 6. 📄 Review the generated documentation